starkbank/ecdsa-python/README.md

 ### Sample Code

-How sign a json message for [Stark Bank]:
+How to sign a json message for [Stark Bank]:

 ```python
 from json import dumps